-Overlooking the Hopkins river, the setting for Allansford house near Warrnambool in rural Victoria was pretty spectacular.
+Overlooking rolling hills and a winding river, the setting for this concrete and sandstone house in rural Victoria was pretty spectacular.
 The architectural shell had been designed by Pickering Design when we came on board and help was needed with the interiors to connect with the surroundings and the existing sandstone stables.
 Our clients had a very clear idea of what they wanted – a farmhouse that was practical and easy but they also wanted it to have a sophisticated yet industrial character with quality detailing throughout.
 There had to be a view from every room (including the laundry!) and a strong connection to the surrounding farm, the animals and the river.

 From a layout point of view, practicality was achieved by having a separate kids and guests zone so that the main wing comprising the open plan kitchen/living/dining area (with adjoining study tucked behind 3/4 wall) as well as the master bedroom, ensuite, laundry and powder room, can become much smaller and more contained when the kids are away.
 The main house is connected to the old stables through a floor-to-ceiling glazed walkway and the mud room next to the entry allows the farm to be left behind at the front door.
 The well-equipped kitchen with a generous pantry and appliance storage tucked behind allows cooking for the masses with a place for everything including scraps for the chickens and dogs and ample storage for wine.
 The open connection between pantry and kitchen allows for whoever is in the pantry not to feel closed off from the main entertaining action, creating a more relaxed and inclusive feel and adding to the feeling of space.